Last Updated: Dec. 23, 2021

 The health and safety of our students serves as the guiding principle for all of our COVID-19 planning.
 Through rigorous safety protocols, a robust testing and contact tracing program and physical alterations to campus facilities, we created an environment designed to limit the spread of COVID-19.
-Now, we are moving to the next phase where a vaccine requirement for students means that we can relax our protocols.
-Health Strategies.
+See Health Strategies.

 Unvaccinated students must comply with the University’s directives around testing and are responsible for knowing what those directives are in order to fully comply.
 When the university is in a period where masks are not mandated indoors for all faculty, staff and students, unvaccinated individuals are still required to wear masks both inside and outside on campus and all Tulane property and to participate in surveillance testing as directed.
 During periods where mask mandates are in place, all students, faculty and staff are expected to know mask rules and comply with wearing masks in all indoor facilities.

 As always, we ask that students remember to treat the New Orleans community and our neighbors with respect and kindness.
 While off campus, students are expected to follow any COVID related requirements (i.e. showing proof of vaccination to enter certain establishments) issued by the city or state.
-This includes being mindful or noise, trash and off-campus behaviors as you are always a representative of Tulane University.
+This includes being mindful or crowd size, noise, trash and off-campus behaviors as you are always a representative of Tulane University.

 Campus Recreation defines Tulane Affiliates as: Tulane University Students, Tulane University Employees, Tulane University Alumni, Tulane University Emeritus, and additional members of the aforementioned affiliate groups with proof of shared residence and financial co-dependency (Family Memberships, only.
 This does not apply for the Early Bird pass).